City-of-Bloomington/example-playbooks/README.md

 https://help.ubuntu.com/community/SSH/OpenSSH/Keys

-generate local keys:
+Generate local keys:

     ssh-keygen -t rsa

-then transfer the client's public key to the host for the user that can sudo. see above for manual transfer process, or use ssh-copy-id on OSX, this works:
+then transfer the client's public key to the host for the user that can sudo.
+See the link above for manual transfer process, or use ssh-copy-id.
+On OSX, this works:

 https://github.com/beautifulcode/ssh-copy-id-for-OSX